feagi/feagi-core/crates/feagi-hal/BLE_EXTRACTION_STATUS.md

 ## Conclusion

-✅ **Phase 1 Complete**: BLE protocol layer successfully extracted from micro:bit firmware and moved to `feagi-embedded` as a reusable, platform-agnostic component.
+✅ **Phase 1 Complete**: BLE protocol layer successfully extracted from micro:bit firmware and moved to `feagi-hal` as a reusable, platform-agnostic component.

 🎯 **Next Recommended Action**: Implement ESP32 BLE backend to validate the architecture and provide a working BLE embodiment (4-6 hours).